 Both targets would require (to differing degrees) the use of NETs (negative emissions technologies) which either take a long time – too long a time – to work, like planting forests, or are expensive and uncertain, like carbon capture and storage.

-Up to now I’ve been a supporter of the ZC30 target, although I appreciate the arguments against it.
+I’m a supporter of the ZC30 target, although I appreciate the arguments against it.
 I think that you should try to mobilise all out for what you want and need, because that underlines the reality of the situation, and even if you don’t reach your target you are likely to get nearer to it than if you set a lesser one.
 I think that we can’t actually know what is possible.
 That the key factor is political will to unite people against accepting ‘Business as Usual’.

 Whichever view is adopted this weekend, the GP policy will be more realistic than any other party’s policy.
 It will face what needs doing, and why (especially in view of Britain’s historical role in industrialising and colonising) it should be done.
 It will briefly outline the implications, sector by sector, backed up by a substantive background paper.